Powered By Blogger

 During the ensuing powwow, that missing wagon turns up at the Hekawi camp, carrying three singing Gypsy sisters: Marika, Tanya and Sonya.
 Eager to make his mark as acting President, Agarn arranges Fort Courage protection for the Hungarian ladies and negotiates a 50/50 split with leader Marika on sales of souvenirs, palm readings and goulash.

-The Captain soon regrets this decision, with Hoffenmueller soon sporting earrings on sentry duty and Dobbs playing Reveille on the mandolin.
+The Captain soon regrets this decision once Hoffenmueller sports earrings on sentry duty and Dobbs plays Reveille on the mandolin.
 Once Parmenter informs him that the ladies have worn out their welcome, Agarn settles up--and finds himself identified by Marika as Prince Igor: the long lost successor to Laszlo, King of Hungary.
 Since that's a higher rank than Corporal or Vice President, Agarn is ready to leave the fort behind.
 Then Janie receives new information via telegraph indicating the "lost wagon" wasn't lost after all.

 What if Corporal Randolph Agarn were running his own business?
 Play, Gypsy, Play explores this hypothetical for the first time, and much like a backup quarterback who is exposed after the league gets some tape on him, Randolph gets off to a solid start but can't sustain it.